TheJaat/TheKernel/README.md

 # TheKernel
-The Kernel for the TheTaaJ Os.
+The Kernel for the TheTaaJ OS.

 ## Current Status